 Maturity.
-Your bond will mature on the first calendar day of the month during which the first (1st), second (2nd), third (3rd), fifth (5th), tenth (10th) or fifteenth (15th) anniversary, as the case may be, of the Issue Date of your bond occurs.
-For example, a 3-Year Jubilee Fixed Rate Bond issued on August 15, 2018 will mature on August 1, 2021.
+Your bond will mature on the first calendar day of the month during which the first (1st), second (2nd), third (3rd), fifth (5th) or tenth (10th) anniversary, as the case may be, of the Issue Date of your bond occurs.
+For example, a 3-Year Savings Bond issued on August 15, 2018 will mature on August 1, 2021.
 If your Issue Date is the 15th of the month, your bond will mature two (2) weeks earlier than the total number of years of the bond.
 When the bonds become payable, you will receive the face amount of the bonds in United States currency.